BadmWe/dspyt-webpage/dspyt/posts/gitcoinbetaroundanalysis.md

 - roundEndTime: the end time of the round
 - createdAtBlock: the block at which the funding round was created
 - updatedAtBlock: the block at which the funding round was last updated
+- applicationMetadata.
-- applicationMetadata.lastUpdatedOn: the date and time at which the metadata for the project was last updated
+lastUpdatedOn: the date and time at which the metadata for the project was last updated
+- applicationMetadata.
-- applicationMetadata.applicationSchema: information about the schema used for the project application
+applicationSchema: information about the schema used for the project application
 - metadata.name: the name of the project
 - metadata.description: a description of the project
-- metadata.matchingFunds.matchingCap: the maximum amount of matching funds available for the project
+- metadata.matchingFunds. matchingCap: the maximum amount of matching funds available for the project
-- metadata.matchingFunds.matchingFundsAvailable: the amount of matching funds available for the project
+- metadata.matchingFunds. matchingFundsAvailable: the amount of matching funds available for the project
 - metadata.support.type: the type of support offered by the project
 - metadata.support.info: additional information about the support offered by the project
+- metadata.eligibility.
-- metadata.eligibility.description: a description of the eligibility requirements for the project
+description: a description of the eligibility requirements for the project
+- metadata.eligibility.
-- metadata.eligibility.requirements: the specific requirements for eligibility for the project
+requirements: the specific requirements for eligibility for the project
+- metadata.
-- metadata.programContractAddress: the address of the contract for project
+programContractAddress: the address of the contract for project
+- metadata.matchingFunds.
-- metadata.matchingFunds.matchingCapAmount: the maximum amount of matching funds available for the project
+matchingCapAmount: the maximum amount of matching funds available for the project
+- applicationMetadata.
-- applicationMetadata.applicationSchema.questions: the questions asked in the project application
+applicationSchema.questions: the questions asked in the project application
+- applicationMetadata.
+applicationSchema.
+requirements.
-- applicationMetadata.applicationSchema.requirements.twitter.required: whether a Twitter account is required for the project
+twitter.required: whether a Twitter account is required for the project
+- applicationMetadata.
+applicationSchema.
+requirements.
-- applicationMetadata.applicationSchema.requirements.twitter.verification: whether a Twitter account needs to be verified for the project
+twitter.verification: whether a Twitter account needs to be verified for the project
+- applicationMetadata.
+applicationSchema.
+requirements.
-- applicationMetadata.applicationSchema.requirements.github.required: whether a GitHub account is required for the project
+github.required: whether a GitHub account is required for the project
+- applicationMetadata.
+applicationSchema.
+requirements.
-- applicationMetadata.applicationSchema.requirements.github.verification: whether a GitHub account needs to be verified for the project
+github.verification: whether a GitHub account needs to be verified for the project
 - applicationMetadata.version: the version of the project application schema used
 - metadata.feesPercentage: the percentage of fees charged by the platform for the project
 - metadata.feesAddress: the address to which fees are sent for the project
+- metadata.
+quadraticFundingConfig.
-- metadata.quadraticFundingConfig.matchingFundsAvailable: the amount of matching funds available for the project
+matchingFundsAvailable: the amount of matching funds available for the project
+- metadata.
+quadraticFundingConfig.
-- metadata.quadraticFundingConfig.matchingCap: the maximum amount of matching funds available for the project
+matchingCap: the maximum amount of matching funds available for the project
+- metadata.
+quadraticFundingConfig.
-- metadata.quadraticFundingConfig.minDonationThreshold: the minimum donation required to be eligible for matching funds
+minDonationThreshold: the minimum donation required to be eligible for matching funds
+- metadata.
+quadraticFundingConfig.
-- metadata.quadraticFundingConfig.sybilDefense: the sybil defense mechanism used for the project
+sybilDefense: the sybil defense mechanism used for the project
+- metadata.
+quadraticFundingConfig.
-- metadata.quadraticFundingConfig.matchingCapAmount: the maximum amount of matching funds available for the project
+matchingCapAmount: the maximum amount of matching funds available for the project
+- metadata.
+quadraticFundingConfig.
+minDonation
-- metadata.quadraticFundingConfig.minDonationThresholdAmount: the minimum donation required to be eligible for matching funds, in the token used for funding.
+ThresholdAmount: the minimum donation required to be eligible for matching funds, in the token used for funding.

 ```python
 data2.describe()